nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 ### Object Sorting and Storage Controller

-Object Sorting - belt motor and a motor or pressurized air which will poke the pedestals off of the belt and into a seperate area.
+Object Sorting - belt motor and a motor or pressurized air which will poke the pedestals off of the belt and into a separate area.

 | Object Sorting     |           |       |             |    |
 |--------------------|-----------|-------|-------------|----|